May 31, 2019

-To celebrate the eighth annual Hemp History Week June 5–11, 2017, we’re going to clear up some of the confusion around hemp.
-It’s gotten a bad wrap because, like marijuana, it comes from the cannabis plant.
+To celebrate the 10th annual Hemp History Week June 3–9, 2019, we’re going to clear up some of the confusion around hemp.
+It’s gotten a bad rap because, like marijuana, it comes from the cannabis plant.
 But unlike marijuana, this nutritious oilseed and useful fiber crop, doesn’t contain enough of the psychoactive ingredient, THC, to produce a high when ingested.

 The only feel-good vibes associated with hemp are purely of the nutrient-dense, superfood variety.
 Its seeds contain all 20 amino acids—and all 9 essential ones—making it a complete source of protein.
-A 3-tablespoon-sized serving contains 10 grams of protein, 3 grams of fiber, and 20% of the recommended daily serving of iron, making hemp protein powder a popular smoothie addition among vegetarians and vegans.
+A 3-tablespoon-sized serving of hemp hearts contains 10 grams of protein, and 20% of the recommended daily serving of iron, making hemp protein powder a popular smoothie addition among vegetarians and vegans.
 The seeds also contain many important minerals like phosphorus, magnesium, and zinc as well as omega-3 and omega-6 fatty acids.
 Their mildly nutty taste makes them great for sprinkling over salads, yogurt, and vegetables for added nutrients and texture.